 College is over and it’s time to get your first real, grown-up apartment.
 Even if you’re still throwing parties and living with six other people, this may be your first apartment where your name is on the lease and you pay all the rent, and that’s a total game changer.

-You’ll also be in a new legal situation as a bonafide lease holder.
+There also has been a surge in rental scams that attempt to take advantage of unsuspecting renters.
+And when it’s your first time renting, you’re more susceptible than ever.
 Before you wade into these wild waters of adulthood, here’s a beginner’s guide to renting your first real-deal apartment.

 Where to Look for Rental Apartments